valwade275/valwade275.github.io/wiki/gardening/FermentedHoney.md

+---
+title: Fermented Honey
+---

 # Fermented Honey as a Preservation Method
-### July 2024
+##### July 2024

 I have an abundance of jalapeno peppers from this season's harvest.
 I've cooked with a few (they've been delicious on pizza), but there's only so much spice I feel like tasting when it's 95 degrees + 95% humidity outside.
 So I think it's a good idea to make something versatile and long-lasting with them.
-Fermented honey is also closely related to [fire cider](gardening/FireCider.md), so I'll probably start both at the same time since I'll be chopping things anyway.
+Fermented honey is also closely related to [fire cider](./FireCider.md), so I'll probably start both at the same time since I'll be chopping things anyway.

 ## Why Fermented Honey?
 - Fermented foods have plenty of health benefits.